 Sleep in Louisville or Bardstown.

-#6 Woodford Reserve, Wild Turkey & Four Roses
+#6 Woodford Reserve, Wild Turkey, Four Roses & Wilderness Trail

 Woodford Reserve.
 Woodford Reserve has a historic, upscale feel to it.
 It is a National Historic Landmark property and they offer several different tours depending on your level of interest.
 You can elect to skip the tour and just do a tasting instead.

 Wild Turkey.
 Wild Turkey produces one of the most popular bourbons in the US and one of the best-selling bourbons in the world.
 Tour the distillery, see the hundreds of barrels inside of the rickhouses, and maybe meet legendary Jimmy Russell while you are here.